khulnasoft-lab/design.khulnasoft.com/contents/get-started/principles.md

   - Example(s), plus link towards a reference in real-life -->

-## 3 Transparent over opaque.
+## 3 Transparent over opaque

 Transparency isn't just a company value: Our design decisions should strive to increase clarity for our customers, and confidence in the product.

 <!--
 1. **Bold sub principle(s) title** Explanation, plus optional reference